viditi08/Assesment_TW/README.md

 This app expects the **user to paste their own Groq API key** in Settings (stored locally in the browser).

 > If you want a server-side proxy (so the key never reaches the browser), the repo includes Vercel API route stubs under `api/groq/*`.
 Wire the frontend to call `/api/groq/*` and set `GROQ_API_KEY` in Vercel environment variables.

-## Screenshots
-This repository does not ship binary screenshots (keeps clones small).
-Run `npm run dev`, start the mic, and capture your own hero image if you want one for README or Vercel.